jerabaul29/IllustrationSteganoSubstitutionVsMatching/README.md

 ## To go further

-To go further, read for example the blog post XX, and the more detailed pdf XX.
+To go further, read for example the blog post https://folk.uio.no/jeanra/Informatics/AFewWordsSteganography.html , and the more detailed pdf https://folk.uio.no/jeanra/Informatics/Vulgatization_steganography.pdf .